 Long after he died, we found this document among his papers.
 Roughly translated it says "The Latvian Scouting Organization, on April 6, 1921, reviewed the documentation of how Latvian Scout Mikelis Plesums risked his life on March 1, 1921, to save someone from drowning in the Daugava river, and therefore was awarded the Medal of Honor Serial Number 1 on April 23, 1921.

-Remember that March 1 of any year is still winter in Riga
+Remember that March 1 of any year is still winter in Riga, so perhaps someone had broken through the ice.

 We also found this picture - he is standing on the right - and notice the medal over his left pocket - same as it said in my manual for badges back in the 1950s.